tugrul512bit/libGPGPU/README.md

 both versions are equivalent with a trivial amount of extra host latency on second version.

-Load balancing has two versions:
+## What Kind of Load Balancing is Implemented?

 - dynamic: a queue is filled with many small pieces of work, then all devices independently consume the queue until it is empty. this has good work-distribution quality but high latency due to multiple synchronizations
-- static: work is divided into bigger chunks and they are directly sent to all devices. after each run, device performances are calculated and a new(and better) work-distribution ratio is found for next run.
+- static: work is divided into bigger chunks and they are directly sent to their own devices.
+After each run, device performances are calculated and a new(and better) work-distribution ratio is found for next run.

 Static load balancing: good for uniform work-loads over work-items / data elements (simple image-processing algorithms, nbody algorithm, string-searching, etc)
 ```C++